What Is a Foil?

-Sometimes foils exist to present a duality.
+Sometimes a foil exists to present a duality.
 A common archetypal duality is the dark heroine and the fair heroine.
 This duality existed in many popular novels and classic films of the early twentieth century.
-The "dark" heroine is more sexual and outspoken than the quiet and humble "fair" heroine.
+The “dark” heroine is more sexual and outspoken than the quiet and humble “fair” heroine.
 Although these qualities exist together in a complex woman, they are separated in these narratives to show the negative consequences for a woman if she acted too much like a man.
 The dark heroine rarely got the leading man, and sometimes bad things happened to her.

 Examples of Foils

-1. In Poe’s "The Fall of the House of Usher," Madeleine and Roderick Usher, the last two living family members, are foils who represent a duality: Madeleine is the body, and Roderick is the mind.
+Foil Example 1.
+In Poe’s “The Fall of the House of Usher,” Madeleine and Roderick Usher, the last two living family members, are foils who represent a duality: Madeleine is the body, and Roderick is the mind.

-2. Henrietta Stackpole and Ralph Touchett are foils for Isabel Archer, the main character in Henry James’s Portrait of a Lady.
+Foil Example 2.
+Henrietta Stackpole and Ralph Touchett are foils for Isabel Archer, the main character in Henry James’s Portrait of a Lady.
 Outspoken and energetic, Henrietta represents Isabel’s suppressed will; indolent and detached, Ralph represents an extreme form of Isabel’s conscious will.

 Foil Example 3.
 Satan is a foil to God in Milton’s Paradise Lost.